 Targeted Therapy

-Another difference between targeted therapy and chemotherapy is that targeted therapies are generally cytostatic, meaning they block the growth and division of cancer cells.
-In contrast, chemotherapy is typically cytotoxic, meaning it kills cancer cells.2 In some cases, targeted therapy and chemotherapy may be used in combination to treat breast cancer.2
+Another difference between targeted therapy and chemotherapy is that targeted therapies generally block the growth and division of cancer cells.
+In contrast, chemotherapy typically kills cancer cells.
+In some cases, targeted therapy and chemotherapy may be used in combination to treat breast cancer.1,2

-There are various types of targeted therapy that are used for the treatment of certain early-stage, advanced, and/or metastatic breast cancers.
-These are identified by their specific targets as shown in the list below:
+There are many types of targeted therapy used for the treatment of certain early-stage, advanced, and/or metastatic breast cancers.
+These therapies pinpoint different targets associated with breast cancer, including:1

 - HER2-targeting agents